justinstroudbah/treescan-go/README.md

 **NOTE: It's worth mentioning that this code isn't pretty.
 It's just supposed to work for now...but it's so small that a refactor for sparkle would be pretty easy.**

 **NOTE: Probably going to do a big refactor of this...I've satisfied my curiosity as to whether or not this is feasable.
+I've done some more reading on Go in general, and

+**ANOTHER NOTE: I should put this stuff in a list.
+But something interesting I'm finding during the refactor: The way Go works file-wise, I'm organizing things by functional area rather than package or class.
+For example, if you look at "events.go", that's where I have the parse tree listener events.
+It's pretty cool actually.**

-I've done some more reading on Go in general, and there is a ton of stuff I'm not leveraging and a ton of stuff I'm basically doing wrong.**
+there is a ton of stuff I'm not leveraging and a ton of stuff I'm basically doing wrong.**

 This is the brother-from-another-mother of treescan-rs...which I may abandon in favor of this.